anutron/mootools-bootstrap/Docs/UI/Boostrap.Popup.md

 * hide - (*function*) Fired when the popup is hidden.
 * animate - (*function*) Fired when the transition effect is started.
 Passed as its argument `true` if the popup is being displayed, `false` if being hidden.

+### Note

+Any element in your content with the class `.close` or `.dismiss` will close the popup.
+The reason for both is that Bootstrap provides styles for .close elements (the *x* in the upper right corner) that you may not want applied to your element.

 Bootstrap.Popup Method: show {#Bootstrap-Popup:show}
 ------------------------------------------------